Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 Warhorse nodded and, for the first time since he’d learned about the Caledonia, bounced on the balls of his feet.
 No smile yet, but that was okay.

-"Of course, we now have a problem of fraternization…" Costello joked, and *there* was the smile, chased by a Muttley snicker of a laugh that lasted just until Arés could get his expression under control again.
+"Of course, we now have a problem of fraternization..."
+Costello joked, and *there* was the smile, chased by a Muttley snicker of a laugh that lasted just until Arés could get his expression under control again.
 He cleared his throat and straightened up.

 They didn’t in fact have any such problem, the regs having predicted and accounted for this particular scenario, but morale was *everything* in Costello’s book and unlike Powell he had the luxury of teasing his men to build them up.
 He was damn well going to use that tool until it was taken from him.